-AWP Assistance UK Ltd, trading as MINI Insured Warranty and Insured Emergency Services (“we, “us” “our”), a subsidiary company of Allianz Partners SAS, is authorised and regulated by the Financial Conduct Authority in the United Kingdom to provide insurance products and services.
+AWP Assistance UK Ltd, trading as MINI Insured Warranty and Roadside Assistance Services (“we, “us” “our”), a subsidiary company of Allianz Partners SAS, is authorised and regulated by the Financial Conduct Authority in the United Kingdom to provide insurance products and services.
 Protecting your privacy is a top priority for us.
 This notice explains how and what type of personal data will be collected, why it is collected and with whom it is shared.
 Please read this notice carefully.

 1. Who is the data controller?